GregCM/whrwthal/README.md

 https://tkdocs.com/tutorial/install.html,

 To circumvent these extra steps, and enjoy an overall much more lightweight experience, simply download embedded Python and run whrwthal.v0 in the same folder (still totaling just under 25MB).

+# //WARNING//
+IF YOU LIVE IN A PERSECUTED OR CLOSED-COUNTRY, PLEASE READ: DO NOT DOWNLOAD THIS SOFTWARE FROM GITHUB IF YOU BELIEVE YOU ARE CURRENTLY UNDER GOVERNMENT OR OTHER SURVEILLANCE (otherwise, feel free!).
+IF SOMEONE YOU KNOW REFERRED YOU TO THIS SOFTWARE, TRY TO OBTAIN A COPY FROM THEM.
+OTHERWISE, WHERE POSSIBLE, CONTACT ME AT GREGCACERES@GMAIL.COM FOR A SNAIL-MAIL COPY ON USB/CD.
+WORD YOUR EMAIL IN AN INCONSPICUOUS PHRASING, ALONG THESE LINES: "Hello, I recieved your promotional letter.
+I'm not interested, and I'd like you to please take me off your mailing list.
+The associated address is 1234 Example Street, Missionary City, God's Country."